worked at Tyler Graphics Ltd. for 12.5 years from March 1988

 Yasuyuki Shibata and Anthony Kirk working on Frank Stella's woodblock for 'Juam' in the carpark at Tyler Graphics Ltd., Mount Kisco, New York, 1993.
 Photographer: Marabeth Cohen-Tyler

-Frank Stella La penna di hu 1988, print, relief, intaglio, stencil, handcolouring, National Gallery of Australia, Canberra, Gift of Kenneth Tyler, 2002 © Frank Stella/ARS.
+Frank Stella La penna di hu (black and white) 1987, relief, etching, aquatint, National Gallery of Australia, Canberra, Purchased with the assistance of the Orde Poynton Fund, 2002 © Frank Stella/ARS.
 Licensed by Viscopy